 In her AdoptionPerspectivesLLC blog post, A Privilege from Tragedy to Treasure, adoptive mom Patricia Jones shares her perspective on being an adoptive mom and what adoption has meant to her and for her family.

 Because we have participated in an adoption support network Families of FANA of WNY since before we adopted, we have the luxury and gift of over 400 first-hand resources on adoption.
-No, we don’t know each and every family, nor have we spoken to each and every parent; however, the community element of being able to watch and learn from adoptive families who have come before us has shaped our own family adoption journey, and I can’t imagine not having this group of people in our lives.
-I’m sure we don’t all parent the same, and our children have experienced different things, but the connection of adoption is a game changer and works to empower both adoptive parents and adoptees in ways that self-education and late night Googling cannot.
+No, we don’t know every family, nor have we spoken to every parent; however, the community element of being able to watch and learn from adoptive families who have come before us has shaped our own family adoption journey, and I can’t imagine not having this group of people in our lives.
+I’m sure we don’t all parent the same, and our children have experienced different things, but the connection of adoption is a game-changer and works to empower both adoptive parents and adoptees in ways that self-education and late-night Googling cannot.

 You Can’t Learn in a Vacuum

 I am as guilty as the next girl when it comes to late-night Googling and endless hours of online research.
 I appreciate the fact that you can learn just about anything in just a few clicks.
 Of course, there are valuable and informative websites like Adoption.com, thousands of articles, hundreds of blogs, vlogs, and other digital media platforms chock-full of helpful information and advice.
 We have movies and television shows depicting adoption like the powerful television series This Is Us that tackles adoption-related issues in a raw and unique way from both the birth parents, adoptive parents, adoptees, and siblings’ point of view over the span of a lifetime or the 2018 drama/comedy Instant Family about a couple who adopts three children from foster care.
 Don’t get me started on books; there are books geared toward every part of the adoption triad and every age group.